 Tarnowski (2017) Picropodophyllin (PPP) is a potent rhabdomyosarcoma growth inhibitor both in vitro and in vivo.
 BMC Cancer 17 532 PMID: 28793874

-Stouffer et al (2015) Insulin enhances striatal dopamine release by activating cholinergic interneurons and thereby signals reward.
+Stouffer et al (2015) Ins enhances striatal DA release by activating cholinergic interneurons and thereby signals reward.
 Nat Commun 6 8543 PMID: 26503322

 Do you know of a great paper that uses Picropodophyllotoxin from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area

 Tocris offers the following scientific literature in this area to showcase our products.
 We invite you to request* your copy today!

 *Please note that Tocris will only send literature to established scientific business / institute addresses.

 Written by Sonia Tucci, Lynsay Kobelis and Tim Kirkham, this review provides a synopsis of the increasing number of peptides that have been implicated in appetite regulation and energy homeostasis; putative roles of the major peptides are outlined and compounds available from Tocris are listed.